DataBora/elusion/README.md

 ```
 ## Writing to DELTA table / lake
 #### We can write to delta in 2 modes **Overwrite** and **Append**
-#### Partitioning column is optional
-#### DISCLAIMER: if you decide to use column for partitioning, make sure that you don't need that column as you wont be able to read it back to dataframe
+#### Partitioning column is OPTIONAL and if you decide to use column for partitioning, make sure that you don't need that column as you won't be able to read it back to dataframe
-#### DISCLAIMER 2: once you decide to use partitioning column for writing your delta table, if you want to APPEND to it, Append also need to have same column for partitioning
+#### Once you decide to use partitioning column for writing your delta table, if you want to APPEND to it, append also need to have same column for partitioning
 ```rust
 // Overwrite
 result_df